vivek005001/ti.me/Readme.md

-# TimeCapsuleConn
+# TimeIt

-TimeCapsuleConn is a cutting-edge web application that allows users to create and share digital time capsules.
+TimeIt is a cutting-edge web application that allows users to create and share digital time capsules.
 Store your cherished memories, photos, and videos, and set them to unlock at specific future dates.
 It's a unique platform for preserving and sharing moments with friends, family, or the world.

 ## 🚀 Features